Tencent/spring-cloud-tencent/spring-cloud-tencent-docs/src/main/doc/spring-cloud-tencent-polaris-gateway.md

 Support metadata delivery between gateways and microservices.

+### Gateway RateLimit

+Support rate limit of gateway routing to the corresponding micro-service.

 ## User Guide

 This chapter will explain how to use Spring Cloud Tencent Polaris Gateway's features in the Spring Cloud project.